JosieAilsa/JosieAilsa/README.md

 🔒 In the depths of COVID lockdown 2020, I wanted to use my new found spare time productively, so began learning HTML and CSS.

- :rocket: Fast-forward three years (and a lot of late nights later!), I've switched careers for a fully-fledged role in software development and am now a full stack developer at a green tech start up.
+ :rocket: Fast-forward four years (and a lot of late nights later!), I'm now a professional front end developer at a proptech start-up.

 ---
 <h3>Languages & Frameworks :muscle: </h3>